Terminology #

 1. Core Concepts #

-- Concept Explanation:
+- Explanation:

 a ?? b.
-If Optionalahas a value, it unwraps and uses it; if it isnil, it uses the default valueb. - Key Syntax:
+If the Optionalahas a value, it unwraps and uses it; if it isnil, it uses the default valueb. - Key Syntax:

-?? - Official Note:
+?? - Note:

-2. Example Analysis #
+2. Example #

 let defaultColorName = "red"

-var userDefinedColorName: String? // defaults to nil
+var userDefinedColorName: String? // Defaults to nil

 var colorNameToUse = userDefinedColorName ?? defaultColorName

-// colorNameToUse is set to "red"Logic Explanation:
+// colorNameToUse is set to "red"Logic Breakdown:

 This is a very elegant way to handle Optionals, avoiding verbose if let blocks or ternary operators.

-3. C# Developer’s Perspective #
+3. C# #

 string defaultColor = "red";